- What is a birth registration?

 form with supporting evidence must be completed and mailed.)
 Similarly, if the child was born using a surrogate or was delivered by a person other than a doctor or midwife or if a parent is unable to certify due to illness or death, additional information and documents will be needed.

 The online service helps to ensure that the birth registration is completed as accurately as possible.
 This helps to reduce errors on the form and improves processing times.
 By using the Newborn Registration Service, eligible parents can also apply for a birth certificate and Social Insurance Number and sign up for Canada child benefits and request an Education Savings Referral.
-All parents who will be named on the birth registration must be present at the computer to provide consent and certification.
+All parents to be listed on the birth registration must be present to provide consent and certification.

 A birth registration contains information about the birth and is used to create a permanent legal record.
 A birth certificate is an extract from the original birth registration and is a government document that can be used for identification purposes and for obtaining other government services.